sg-crest A Singapore Government Agency Website

 Understand the eligibility for divorce

-In order to be eligible to apply for a divorce in the Family Courts, you or your spouse must meet the following requirements:
+In order to be eligible to apply for a divorce in the Family Courts, you or your spouse must:

 • Be a Singapore citizen or have been living in Singapore for 3 continuous years immediately prior to the filing of a divorce application.